SamFinni/COSC310-Chatbot/README.md

 This chatbot will initiate a conversation with the user, interacting with them like a friend.
 It will be able to understand the gist of what the user is saying, and (hopefully) respond in an appropriate way.

+<h3>Features:</h3>
+Web interface
+Variety of topics
+Handles small spelling mistakes and differences (synonyms) [todo] Uses NLTK (Natural Language Toolkit)
+Can connect to other chatbots via sockets

+<h3>Usage:</h3>

+This program is to be hosted on a Linux web server.
+It uses PHP to connect the Python backend script to a simple HTML frontend, which is visible to the user.

+Note: `chatbot.php` must be able to execute the Python script as sudo, in order for the script to execute sent_tokenizer.pickle; make sure your system allows this for your web server user.
+An easy way to accomplish this in Linux is by adding the following line to your `sudoers` file:

+`www  ALL=(root) NOPASSWD: path/to/python`

+Where `www` is your web server user.

+Also, make sure you change the following line in `chatbot.php` to point to your own Python installation location:

+`shell_exec('/usr/bin/sudo /opt/rh/rh-python36/root/usr/bin/python charles.py '.$srcPort.' > /dev/null 2>&1 &');`

+All conversation topics are handled dynamically in `convo.dat`.
+The first line of a topic is structured as follows:

+<b>`. or ?` `keywords` (`^variable.wordType` OR `+`)</b>

+The chatbot script will timeout after 60 seconds, to prevent abuse.

 <h3>Dependencies:</h3>
 The NLTK Python library must first be downloaded.
 Installation instructions can be found <a href="https://www.nltk.org/install.html">here.</a>